 Fighting to obtain rightful compensation for injured riders and passengers

 A rider himself, attorney T. Scott Jones knows a thing or two about motorcycles.
 Often racing at speeds of up to 200 miles per hour, he knows the importance of focus and precision.
 At Banks and Jones, our lawyers bring the same attentiveness, fearlessness and drive to defending the rights of motorcycle accident victims.
 Furthermore, we understand the joys and dangers of riding in a way that most injury law firms do not.
 If you or your loved one has suffered an injury in a motorcycle crash, our attorneys are here to help.
 We review the circumstances of your accident, collect evidence, help you determine who is responsible for causing you harm and take aggressive action to secure the compensation you deserve.

 Types of motorcycle accidents

-- Limited visibility accidents — Since motorcycles are small and less noticeable than other vehicles on the road, they can sometimes be difficult to spot until it’s too late.
+- Limited visibility.
+Since motorcycles are small and less noticeable than other vehicles on the road, they can sometimes be difficult to spot until it’s too late.
 If you ride at night, make certain that your headlights work so that you are visible to other motorists.
-Additionally, if you enter into another driver’s blind spot, do not linger there for too long — he or she may not see you and could easily collide with your bike when attempting to change lanes.

 Ride tandem with a professional motorcycle accident lawyer

 Rarely does anyone suffer only a minor injury in a motorcycle accident.
 If you have sustained a serious head, neck, back or other bodily injury in motorcycle collision, our legal team at Banks and Jones is here to offer sound guidance at every turn.
-To find out more about how our experienced attorneys can help you, call 865-407-2122 or contact us online.
+To find out more about how our experienced Knoxville motorcycle injury attorneys can help you, call 865-407-2122 or fill out our contact form.